jmurty/xml4h/docs/builder.rst

 :meth:`~xml4h.builder.Builder.up`.
 This method returns a builder instance representing the current element's parent, or indeed any ancestor.

-Without the ``up()`` method every child element a builder created would leave you deeper in the document structure with no way to return to prior elements and do things like add sibling nodes or hierarchies.
+Without the ``up()`` method, every time you created a child element with the builder you would end up deeper in the document structure with no way to return to prior elements to add sibling nodes or hierarchies.

 To help reduce the number of ``up()`` method calls you need to include in your code, this method can also jump up multiple levels or to a named ancestor